openhab/website/blog/2023-07-23-openhab-4-0-release.md

 It is worth to mention, that [our other repositories](https://github.com/openhab) have also received numerous contributions (e.g. documentation), but listing them all would probably be too much here.
 Thank you to all our contributors for driving openHAB forward!

-Finally, it is time to shout out our top code contributors per repository (having done the most commits) for this new release:
+Finally, it is time to shout out to our top code contributors per repository (having done the most commits) for this new release:

 - Jan ([@J-N-K](https://github.com/J-N-K)) for openHAB core
 - Jacob ([@jlaur](https://github.com/jlaur)) for openHAB add-ons